 Prior to the settlement victory for Wilson, the U.S. Government had pushed back hard against 3D printable gun models.
 After the Liberator was deemed in violation of the International Traffic in Arms Regulations (ITAR), Wilson filed a federal civil suit against the State Department.

-In September 2016, the United States Court of Appeals for the Fifth Circuit rejected his preliminary injunction request, claiming that national security concerns outweigh Defense Distributed’s First Amendment right to freedom of speech.
+In September 2016, the United States Court of Appeals for the Fifth Circuit rejected Wilson’s preliminary injunction request, claiming that national security concerns outweigh Defense Distributed’s First Amendment right to freedom of speech.

 Even though the State Department has succeeded to keep 3D gun files illegal in court, Wilson’s design and a handful of others have seeped through the cracks of the internet.
 There have been a number of instances where 3D printed guns have been confiscated by police the US.